w3f/polkadot-wiki/docs/learn/learn-guides-coretime-swap.md

 ---
-title: Coretime Lease Swap Guide
+title: Polkadot-JS Coretime Lease Swap Guides
 description: Learn how to swap leases between parachains using the coretime swap functionality.
 ---